telefonicaid/iotagent-node-lib/doc/api.md

 For every service group, the pair (resource, apikey) _must_ be unique (as it is used to identify which group to assign to which device).
-Those operations of the API targeting specific resources will need the use of the `resource` and `apikey` parameters to select the apropriate instance.
+Those operations of the API targeting specific resources will need the use of the `resource` and `apikey` parameters to select the appropriate instance.

 Note that there is a 1:1 correspondence between payload fields and DB fields (but with some changes in the attribute naming; e.g.: subservice -> service_path).